Top 10: Good Deals in Moscow & Saint-Petersburg

-Traveling can be expensive.
-With children, alone, with your so or your step-mother, traveling abroad can lead to months of despair.
-But avoiding visits, experiences, adventures (or worse, restaurants) is NOT acceptable.
+Traveling may be expensive.
+Whether alone, with your lover, with children or even with your step-mother, you don’t want to come back with empty pockets.
+But avoiding visits, experiences, adventures (or worse, restaurants) is NOT acceptable, especially in Russia’s two capitals ‒ the cultural Saint-Petersburg & the business Moscow.
 Follow us and you’ll be able to treat yourself tonight, eating caviar in front of the Kremlin!

-Trained people, this one’s for you (getting out of your bed every morning is a sufficient training)!
-The best deal you can find in Moscow is definitely the bike sharing system.
-For 150r a day (3$) you can rent a bike anywhere in the city, for the time you want (up to 30 minutes is free), and return the bike in any bike station.
+Curious people, this one’s for you!
+Especially if you like cycling and feeling the breeze on your skin.
+Moscow bike sharing system Velobike is definitely the best deal you can find to discover quickly all the main areas of city.
+For 150₽ a day (2$) you can rent a bike anywhere in Moscow, for the time you want (for free up to 30 minutes), and return it in any bicycle station.
 Easy and cheap, take a bike and explore the city at your convenience.
-Plus, on the good side, you can abandon your step-mother or your children in a narrow street, “forgetting” to wait for them!
-Sorry not sorry.
+Also, that’s your chance to “forget” your step-mother or your terrible kids in a remote area of the city… Sorry, not sorry.

 Bulgakov House-Museum (Moscow)

-There is in Moscow this fantastic thing as being able to visit famous artists’ houses (lien vers le top 10 sur maisons d’artistes) that may be dead but live in our memory.
-Bulgakov, the author of The Master and Margarita (but you all knew that), lived in Moscow city center and his house is opened to the public… for free!
+One fantastic thing in Moscow is that you can visit many famous artists’ houses.
+For example, Bulgakov, the author of The Master and Margarita (but you probably knew that), lived in Moscow city center and his house is opened to the public… for free!
 The house is very small but you have to go and visit it!
 You’ll see a traditional Soviet interior and dive into Bulgakov’s world.
 Well, let’s give it a try !

 Winzavod is a huge center for contemporary art in Moscow opened to public for free.
 Located in several former industrial buildings (and among them Moscow’s beer factory) in Moscow’s city center, it presents to public several contemporary projects.
 A bit underground (but not too much since Dmitri Medvedev visited it during his presidentship), Winzavod is a good way to spend a casual afternoon in Moscow for free, and discover a younger kind of Russian intelligentsia (you can call them hipsters).
 Let’s chill there!

 Imagine yourself, a sweet breeze on your face, water lapping makes you dreaming, you open your eyes and admire the magnificent monuments of the Russian Capital.
-Discover Moscow on the Moskova with your guide while enjoying the bar.
-Board on new, bright and comfortable boat, for the cruise you truly deserve.
-The Radisson Cruise with Tsar Visit is one of Moscow’s top good deal!
+Discovering Moscow on the Moskva River is a unique experience, since you can at the same time relax, admire the city, and even sip a delicious cocktail.
+Boarding on the new, bright and comfortable Flotilla Radisson Royal boat is the treat you deserve, when you already had a busy day or week visiting the city.

 This one’s tricky.
-If the entrance is free, you’re at risk of getting out poorer than a millennial.
-So be careful before going to Moscow’s “wonderland”.
-Fake and colorful wooden kremlin, the Izmailovo Kremlin (lien vers site) hide behind its walls two markets.
-One is for tourists, with lot of souvenirs, Russian traditional artefacts and fur.
-The other is a bric-a-brac of babushkas and dedushkas selling ancient objects from Soviet times and even before.
-You should also be able to find icons and wooden art.
-In case of buying-sickness emergency, go take a rest in the food court, they make wonderful shashliks!
+If the entrance is free, you’re at risk of going out from there way poorer than expected.
+Is that a challenge?
+I’ll let you judge… Built like a Moscow’s “wonderland”, the Izmaylovo Kremlin hide behind its walls two markets.
+One is for tourists, with lots of souvenirs, Russian traditional artefacts and fur.
+The other one is a bric-a-brac, where babushkas (grandmas) and dedushkas (granddads) sell ancient objects from Soviet times and even before.
+You may also find icons and wooden art over there.
+And in case you get hungry or cold in this little world, go take a rest in the food court, they make wonderful shashliks and hot tea!

-Usually churches are free… but this one is technically not a church (did you know or are you just pretending?) and isn’t free.
-But Christ the Savior on the Spilled Blood, the famous memorial to Alexander II’s murder, is absolutely divine.
-For few rubles you’ll be able to pay a tribute and pray for the Russian tsar’s memory… and also admire the exquisite shining and goldish mosaics that cover all its walls and its roof.
-Add up a guide and learn the history of this world-known monument!
+Usually churches are free… but this one is technically not a church, in fact it’s a museum (did you know that or are you just pretending?), and thus it isn’t free.
+But the famous Church of the Savior on Spilled Blood, built as a memorial to Alexander II’s murder, is absolutely divine.
+For a few rubles you’ll be able to pay a tribute and pray for the Russian tsar’s memory… and also admire the exquisite shining and goldish mosaics that cover all its walls and its roof.

 This one is a church, and a famous one… but also a museum.
-So for few rubles, you’ll enter the very heart of St-Petersburg religious life and a cathedral with rich ornamentation and dimensions beyond the norm.
-For the atheists reading this top, you’ll find in St Isaac a real museum of stones as the cathedral has been crafted in such varieties of stones from all Russia.
-Upgrade your visit with a guide and explore also the colonnade which will offer a marvelous view on the city!
+So for a few rubles, you’ll enter the very heart of Saint-Petersburg religious life and a cathedral with rich ornamentation and dimensions beyond the norm.
+For the atheists reading this top, you’ll find in Saint Isaac a real museum of stones as the cathedral has been crafted in such varieties of stones from all Russia.
+One over there, it’s also worth exploring the colonnade which will offer you a marvelous view on the city!

-The Bolshoi, the Mariinsky and many other theaters in Russia are expensive.
-But Russians love theater, opera and ballet and so you can find quite easily good tickets very cheap.
-Surprisingly one of them is the Kremlin’s theater!
+The Bolshoi, the Mariinsky and many other theatres in Russia are expensive.
+But Russians love theatre, opera and ballet and so you can find quite easily good tickets very cheap.
+Surprisingly one of them is the Kremlin Ballet Theatre, aka State Kremlin Palace.
 I know you thought about it and didn’t look at the prices as “it will be the most expensive of all”.
 Wrong!
-The Kremlin theater, located in the heart of the Kremlin, offers good operas and ballets (with a strong taste for classics) for not so many rubles.
+The Kremlin Theatre, located in the heart of the Kremlin, offers good operas and ballets (with a strong taste for classics) for not so many rubles.
 You can even be well seated for only 600r (10$).
 So take a ticket and you’ll be able to brag yourself while back home!